The impact of the aesthetic environment on attitude to learning

 The space we live and work in has a very real impact on the way that we feel.
 The way that we feel has a very real impact on our attitude towards what we need to do.

 For children, this is no different and in fact, children are usually even more aware and sensitive to their surroundings.
-This is especially so for students with those with specific sensory needs.
-Their physical environment can either calm them and make them feel safe and, therefore, open to learning, or make them feel a whole lot worse and therefore closed to learning.
+This is especially so for students with specific sensory needs.
+Their physical environment can either calm them and make them feel safe and, therefore, open to learning, or make them feel overstimulated and therefore closed to learning.

 Your school environment can enrich the curriculum and opportunities that you provide your students with.
 It can enthuse and motivate pupils to be ready to learn – in short preparing them with a positive attitude to learning the moment they walk in the door.
 Your school environment can calm and relax, intrigue and excite – the possibilities are huge and can be varied in aim from area to area.